alexissantos/Professionally-Homeless/content/05-gear.md

 Before I started travelling I debated getting rid of my iPhone and just using a cheap phone + my laptop, but I’m really glad I didn’t do that.
 My iPhone is probably my single most-used piece of travel equipment.
 It has all of my booking information, all my music, all my work (emails), and is my gateway to the outside world when I don’t have the time or inclination to get out my laptop - which is often.
 It’s also great as a compact camera.

 I’ve added a super cheap external battery case to my iPhone which serves several purposes.
 First, it gives me about 3 days of extra battery life on average, or about 1 extra day during heavy use.
-This is absolutely pricesless when you’re on a long journey and don’t have the opportunity to charge your phone.
+This is absolutely priceless when you’re on a long journey and don’t have the opportunity to charge your phone.
 Second, it does the same thing as the Seethru Satin Case for my Macbook Air - it says “mug me” a little less by making the phone bigger, bulkier, and generally ugly.
 Third, it protects my phone when I drop it.
 This is also on my must-have list.

 ### Universal Sim Card